hen a stone is thrown into a pool ripples radiate far beyond its point of impact.

 and Shiite factions.
 In time another important faction evolved from the Shiites,

-leader, but 14 years after his father’s death he and many of his followers
+became Shiite leader, but 14 years after his father’s death he and many of

-were slaughtered in Iraq at Karbala.
-A very sacred Shiite shrine remains
+slaughtered in Iraq at Karbala.
+A very sacred Shiite shrine remains there around

-Byzantium regained much of its former power, although Jerusalem remained
+Meanwhile Byzantium regained much of its former power, although Jerusalem

-beyond its reach.
-For ten years in the early part of the 11th century Caliph
+remained beyond its reach.
+For ten years in the early part of the 11th century

-Hakim began persecuting Christians, destroying many churches including that
+Caliph Hakim began persecuting Christians, destroying many churches including

 by the caliph.
 Europe did not respond.

-ended up by proclaiming himself divine.
-He banned the feast of Ramadan and
+Hakim ended up by proclaiming himself divine.
+He banned the feast of Ramadan

-the pilgrimage to Mecca and started favouring Jews and Christians above
+and the pilgrimage to Mecca and started favouring Jews and Christians above

 Moslems.
 Finally he just vanished, was probably murdered.
-His friend Daraza fled to
+His friend Daraza

-Lebanon where he founded the Druze Sect which still believes Hakim will return
+fled to Lebanon where he founded the Druze Sect which still believes Hakim

-relations were now re-established between Egypt-based Islam, Shiite Islam
+Better relations were now re-established between Egypt-based Islam, Shiite

 of the Holy Sepulchre was rebuilt along with other places of Christian worship.

-the middle of the 11th century Christians in Palestine had never had it so
+By the middle of the 11th century Christians in Palestine had never had

-its huge empire stretching from the Lebanon to the Danube, from Naples to
+With its huge empire stretching from the Lebanon to the Danube, from Naples

 and political stability.
 However, there was already a nibbling at its fringes.

-knights, desperate for land, invaded Lombardy with the support of the Holy
+desperate for land, invaded Lombardy with the support of the Holy Roman Empire’s

-Turks also began moving into Arab Islamic territory.
-From small raids their
+The Turks also began moving into Arab Islamic territory.
+From small raids

-attacks expanded and they would finally replace the Shiite Caliphates in
+their attacks expanded and they would finally replace the Shiite Caliphates

-Egypt.
-Another new influence emerged in Kurdistan which, in time, would have
+in Egypt.
+Another new influence emerged in Kurdistan which, in time, would

 of all, Saladin.